Sequner/10g-ethernet/README.md

 3. RX-side 66B-to-64B decoder
     - The decoder does not follow the spec.
 The RX MAC layer adopts this change, and outputs data accordingly.

+## How To Run "Example"
+1. Generate VIO, ILA, and GTX Transceiver IPs using Makefile in the example/custom_kintex7_board directory.
+2. Simulate/synthesize/implement/generate bitstream using Vivado GUI. (tcl scripts are to be added)

 ## TODO
-1. Script for generating IPs
-2. Script for running vivado synthesis, implementation, etc.
+1. Script for running vivado synthesis, implementation, etc.
-3. Maybe someday add W_DATA=16 bit support
+2. Maybe someday add W_DATA=16 bit support